andyatkinson/andyatkinson.github.io/_posts/2024-10-24-rails-world-2024-conference-recap.md

 <small>Landed in Toronto, let's go!</small>

 To celebrate my book launch and successfully striking out on my own as an independent Postgres and Rails consultant, I hosted a happy hour gathering of [Postgres Fans](https://lu.ma/0f7ly7g5).
 We had a good turnout, conversations, and new and strengthened connections.
-A success! 🙌
+We didn't talk about Postgres much, but the event was a success! 🙌

 ![Rails World Conference 2024](/assets/images/rw2024/rw-2.jpeg)
 <small>Party time, Postgres fans Happy Hour at The Queen & Beaver Public House</small>